physiopy/physiopy.github.io/docs/community/contributor-guide.md

 that threshold.
 If coverage drops too low, you might be asked to add more tests and/or your PR might be rejected.
 See the [Automatic testing](#automatic-testing) section.

 Don't merge your own pull request!
-That\'s a task for the main reviewer of your PR or the project manager.
+That's a task for the main reviewer of your PR or the project manager.
 Remember that the project manager doesn't have to be a reviewer of your PR!